The Josefson--Nissenzweig theorem and filters on $\omega$: Non-trivial convergent sequences in spaces

-It is well-known that a free filter $F$ on $\omega$ is K-equivalent to $Fr$ if and only if its dual ideal $F^*$ is not tall.
-Recall that an ideal $I$ is \textit{tall} (or \textit{dense}) if for every $A\in\cso$ there is $B\in I\sm Fin$ contained in $A$.
+Recall that an ideal $I$ is \textit{tall} (or \textit{dense}) if for every $A\in\cso$ there is $B\in I\cap\cso$ contained in $A$.
 Trivially, every maximal ideal is tall but $Fin$ itself is not tall.
-As a consequence, with an aid of Corollary \ref{cor:nwd_fr}, we obtain the following characterization of the existence of non-trivial convergent sequences in spaces $N_F$.
+As a consequence of Lemma \ref{lemma:nf_convseq_frechet}, with an aid of Proposition \ref{prop:sf_comes_from_bo}.(2), we obtain the following characterization of the existence of non-trivial convergent sequences in spaces $N_F$.

 \begin{proposition} Let $F$ be a free filter on $\omega$.
 Let $\fF$ denote the closed subset of $\ostar$ consisting of all those ultrafilters on $\omega$ which extend $F$.
-Then, the following are equivalent: \begin{enumerate} \item $N_F$ contains a non-trivial convergent sequence; \item there is $X\in\cso$ such that $X\sub^*A$ for every $A\in F$; \item there is $X\in\cso$ such that $F\rstr X=Fr(X)$; \item $F\equiv_K Fr$; \item the dual ideal $F^*$ is not tall; \item $\fF$ has non-empty interior in $\ostar$.\noproof \end{enumerate} \end{proposition}
+Then, the following are equivalent: \begin{enumerate} \item $N_F$ contains a non-trivial convergent sequence, \item there is $X\in\cso$ such that $X\sub^*A$ for every $A\in F$, \item there is $X\in\cso$ such that $F\rstr X=Fr(X)$, \item the dual ideal $F^*$ is not tall, \item $\fF$ has non-empty interior in $\ostar$.\noproof \end{enumerate} \end{proposition}

 We will now investigate the case when the space $S_F^*$ for a given filter $F$ contains non-trivial convergent sequences.
-Let us thus introduce a general scheme of constructing filters $F$ on $\omega$ being limits of convergent sequences in the spaces $S_F$.
+Let us thus introduce a general scheme of constructing filters $F$ on $\omega$ such that the point $p_F$ is the limit of a convergent sequence in the space $S_F$.

 Let $\seqn{A_n}$ be a sequence of pairwise disjoint (finite or infinite) non-empty subsets of $\omega$.
 For every $n\io$ let $F_n$ be a (not necessarily free) filter on $A_n$---we will say that the sequence \textit{$\seqn{F_n}$ is based on the sequence $\seqn{A_n}$}.
-Let us now define the \textit{limit filter} $LF\big(\seqn{F_n}\big)$ as follows:
+Let us recall the following well-known definition, going back to Frol\'ik \cite{Fro67}: